Social Media Policy

 However, please remember that most emails and texts are not secure (nor are Facebook, Twitter etc.).
 They will be logged by our internet service providers.

-Unless we have an agreement otherwise, please keep matters concerning your therapy, to the therapy session itself; I will not normally respond to ‘therapy’ emails until the session itself.
+Unless we have an agreement otherwise, please keep matters concerning your therapy, to the therapy session itself.

 If we are engaged in email-therapy, ‘administrative’ emails will not count as a therapy session.
 Mixed emails – containing personal or therapeutic issues – may lead to me spending time reflecting on the meaning or impact of what you have written.
 They may then be considered a therapeutic email – and so become chargeable.